AriFordsham/GHCWiki/records/overloaded-record-fields/design.md

   - `-XOverloadedRecordFields` is enabled for module `M` and
   - The record field selector function `x` is in scope.

+- This approach (in which the availability of magical instances depends on what is in scope) is similar to the special treatment of `Coercible` instances (see [ Safe Coercions](http://research.microsoft.com/en-us/um/people/simonpj/papers/ext-f/)).

 Notice that